thechelsuk/uk.thechels/_posts/2020-09-05-classes-in-python.md

         super().__init__(4, "square")
 ```

 Notice the polygon in brackets and the use of `super()` which essentially says initiate the parent class.
-We pass in the `4` and the name `square` the rest of the values are default in the super class.
+We pass in the `4` and the name `square` the rest of the values are the default values from within the super class.

-we add to the `square` class another method to draw, which inherits from the super class too.
+We add to the `square` class another method to draw, which inherits from the super class too, this could be altered in the future, without impacting other shapes.

 ``` Python
 class Square(Polygon):